- 1/4 cup butter, softened

 - 4 to 6 tablespoons water

-- Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to wire rack.

 Reviews forPumpkin Bread Ring